Tris(hydroxymethyl)phosphine

 The compound can be prepared on a large scale using triethylamine as base and as solvent.

 Reactions

 The compound forms complexes with a variety of metals.
 These complexes display some solubility in water but more so in methanol.

 The compound decomposes violently to phosphine and formaldehyde upon attempted distillation.
 In air, it oxidizes to the oxide.

 Upon heating with hexamethylenetetramine, it converts to the water-soluble ligand 1,3,5-triaza-7-phosphaadamantane (PTA).

-Tris(hydroxymethyl)phosphine can also be used to synthesize the heterocycle, N-Boc-3-pyrroline by ring-closing metathesis using Grubbs' catalyst (bis(tricyclohexylphosphine)benzylidineruthenium dichloride).
-N-Boc-diallylamine is treated with Grubbs' catalyst, followed by tris(hydroxymethyl)phosphine.
+Tris(hydroxymethyl)phosphine is used, for example, in the synthesis of N-Boc-3-pyrroline by ring-closing metathesis using Grubbs' catalyst (bis(tricyclohexylphosphine)benzylidineruthenium dichloride).
+N-Boc-diallylamine is treated with Grubbs' catalyst, followed by catalyst poisoning by tris(hydroxymethyl)phosphine to facilitate product isolation.
 The carbon-carbon double bonds undergo ring closure, releasing ethene gas, resulting in N-Boc-3-pyrroline.